HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 Using Scope ID with APIs

-With a scope ID in hand we can now use them in our other API calls to perform operation like creating a local profile or assigning a library profile to a scope.
+With a scope ID in hand we can now use them in our other API calls to perform operations such as creating a local profile or assigning a library profile to a scope.
 These operations allow applying configuration profiles through profile assignment or local profile creation at any scope level of the hierarchy.